saltstack/salt/doc/topics/development/raet/index.rst

 Transport is Raet transactions, service kind, tail error checking, Could include header signing as part of transport reliable delivery serialization of header Session is session id key exchange for signing.
-Grouping is Road (like 852 channel) Presentation is Encrpt Decript body Serialize Deserialize Body Application is body data dictionary
+Grouping is Road (like 852 channel) Presentation is Encrypt Decrypt body Serialize Deserialize Body Application is body data dictionary

 Header signing spans both the Transport and Session layers.